Skip to content

 3. On AlreadyExists: re-read latest.
 If the compaction is now Submitted or claimed by another worker_id, the worker has lost the assignment: discard local state for that compaction, abort execution, and return to the poll/claim loop.
 Otherwise retry the write.

 Polls do not emit heartbeats.
-Liveness is driven entirely by compaction progress.
+Liveness is driven by the worker heartbeat ticker; progress writes also refresh liveness when resumable state changes.

 Failure Detection Protocol (coordinator):